nickjackolaisen/BusinessInitiaitive/_posts/sections/business model/2023-10-17-monetization_strategies.md

 For example, you could try offering discounts or bundle deals to attract more customers.

-You could also consider implementing dynamic pricing, which involves adjusting prices based on demand or other factors.
+You could also consider <a href="/pricing-strategy/dynamic-pricing/" target="_blank"> implementing dynamic pricing</a>, which involves adjusting prices based on demand or other factors.

 ### 🔑 Optimize Your Website or App for Conversions